Chaos as thousands flee Afghanistan after Taliban takeover - NewsBreak

 When the Taliban last seized Kabul in 1996, it had been heavily damaged in the civil war that broke out among rival warlords after the Soviet withdrawal seven years earlier.
 The city was then home to around a million people, most traveling on dusty roads by bicycle or aging taxi.

-Wahidullah Qadiri, a resident of the city, said he hoped for peace after decades of war that have claimed the lives of two of his brothers and a cousin.

-“We haven’t seen anything but catastrophes and fighting," he said, "so we always live with hope for a long-lasting peace.”

 Faiez reported from Istanbul, Krauss from Jerusalem and Gannon from Guelph, Canada.
-Associated Press writers Jon Gambrell in Dubai, United Arab Emirates, Samya Kullab in Baghdad and Daria Litvinova in Moscow contributed.
+Associated Press writers Jon Gambrell in Dubai, United Arab Emirates, and Samya Kullab in Baghdad contributed.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.